 - ¼ teaspoon garam masala

-- 1 tbsp cooking oil of your choice Non-vegans may also use ghee
+- 1 tablespoon any neutral flavored cooking oil of choice Non-vegans may also use ghee

 Instructions

-- Put the onion, garlic, and ginger in a grinder to make a paste.
-Take out the paste in a bowl and keep aside.
-In the same grinder, add the tomatoes and green chilies, make a paste and keep in a separate bowl.
+- Roughly chop onion, garlic, and ginger.
+Put them in a grinding jar and make a paste.
+Transfer the onion paste to a bowl and keep it aside.
+In the same grinding jar put roughly chopped tomato and green chilies, make a paste, and keep it in a separate bowl.

-- Heat oil in a pot.
-Add the Bay leaf, cinnamon stick, peppercorns, cloves, and cumin seeds.
-Saute for a few seconds or till the spices become fragrant.
+- Heat oil in a cooking pot.
+Add bay leaf, cinnamon stick, peppercorns, cloves, black cardamom, and cumin seeds.
+Saute for a few seconds or until the spices become fragrant.

-- Add the onion paste and fry till it becomes golden brown.
-Keep on stirring in between and every time when you feel that it's sticking to the bottom add around 2 tablespoons of water and continue cooking.
+- Add the onion paste and cook until it becomes golden brown.
+Keep stirring in between.
+Add 1-2 tablespoons of water every time the paste starts sticking to the bottom of the pot and cook further.

-- Next, add the tomato paste.
-Cook for around 10-12 minutes, till tomatoes, get nicely cooked and change their color.
+- Add tomato paste and the remaining salt.
+Cook for around 10-12 minutes i.e. until the tomatoes get nicely cooked and change their color to a brighter red.

-- Finally, add the cooked beans along with the water in which it's cooked to the pot.
-Add chopped coriander leaves and garam masala.
-Simmer on low flame for 5-6 minutes and then switch off the gas.
+- Finally, add the cooked beans along with the water in which they were cooked.
+Cook on a medium flame for another 5-6 minutes.

 Notes

-- You can use any combination of beans available to you.
+- Feel free to use a combination of beans that are available to you.

 So Yummy.
 I added Peanut butter and apple cider vinegar to the finished pot to tone down the heat a little!
 I love this-even using American grocery store powdered spices!
 Can’t wait to go to International Store for the better spices.